alexanderkogan/open-kudos/INSTALLATION.md

         ![Step0005](instruction/0005.png?raw=true "Step 5")

+2. Install heroku client: https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true, login as mschuler@itemis.com and instead of executing `$ heroku create` you have to connect to the existing app with `$ heroku git:remote -a stormy-harbor-13942`.
+I added mschuler@itemis.com as collaborator.

-2. Setup your MongoDB server where data from slack bot will be saved (you can save connection string because you will need it in a few steps)
+3. Setup your MongoDB server where data from slack bot will be saved (you can save connection string because you will need it in a few steps): https://devcenter.heroku.com/articles/mongolab

-3. Setup your server where you will host the Nodejs app that will handle the bot’s events
+    1. `$ heroku addons:create mongolab:sandbox`

-4. Create third-party platforms to handle resources
+4. Create third-party platforms to handle resources (I added mschuler@itemis.com as admin.)
     1. POEditor project:

         Our bot can response in different languages depends on the settings in the dashboard.
 Therefore you need to create a POEEditor project e.g. Awesomebot where you will put translations for the bot responses.
-You can use our default translations
+You can use our default translations.

+        Import this JSON for default translations:
+        ```
+        {
+          "couldntFindThePersonYouWantedToGivePointsTo": "Couldn't find the person you wanted to give points to :(",
+          "forNoReason": "for no reason",
+          "getForKudos": "Get for {0} Kudos",
+          "giftsList": "There are the list of gifts you can buy",
+          "hereYouWillFindAllCommandsThatYouCanUse": "Happy to help, below a list of commands that you can currently use:\n\n*give @person 10 for helping with code review.*\n- This is the main feature of the bot.\n- The message structure: give @pointsReceiver [number of points] for [reason]\n- You can give some points to somebody for some reason or without reason\n- A message with points without reason: give @pointsReceiver 10\n\n*balance* - this command returns your current balance of points.\n\n*gifts* - this command displays a list of gifts that you can get after exchanging your received points.\n\n*leaderboard* - this command displays a list of top 5 users with the biggest amount of kudos received.\n\n*help* - I guess you already know how it works.",
+          "iCouldntRecognizeThatAction": "I couldn't recognize that action, please contact the administrator",
+          "iCouldntRecognizeThatCommandPleaseUseHelp": "I couldn't recognize that command please use help to see the list of commands",
+          "kudosBalance": "Here is your Kudos balance\n\n*Kudos to Give*\n{0} Kudos\nThese are Kudos you can give to your teammates and are reset at the beginning of the month.\n\n*Kudos to Spend*\n{1} Kudos \nYou receive these Kudos from your teammates and can spend them to buy gifts.
+They never expire.",
+          "xGaveYZPoints": "<@{1}> just received *{2}* kudos from <@{0}> {3}.",
+          "youBoughtGift": "You've purchased *{0}* for {1} kudos.
+Please contact the office manager to collect the gift",
+          "youCantGivePointsToYourself": "You cant add points for yourself :(",
+          "youDontHaveEnoughKudosOrGiftOut": "You don't have enough kudos to buy a gift or the gift is out of stock :(",
+          "youDontHaveEnoughKudosToTransfer": "You don't have enough kudos to transfer",
+          "youTriedToGiveXPointsButThisIsNotValid": "You tried to give {0} but this is not valid amount of points :(",
+          "demoExpired": "Demo of the bot expired.
+Please check the instructions how to install the bot on own server or contact kudos@pagepro.co to extend the demo mode.",
+          "leaderboard": "*Leaderboard*",
+          "notifyAdminNewGiftPurchase": "<@{0}> just purchased {1} for {2} kudos.",
+          "fileToLarge": "File too large.",
+          "giftNameReq": "Gift name is required.",
+          "giftMustBePositiveInt": "Gift cost must be a positive integer.",
+          "choose": "Choose"
+        }
+        ```

     2. Dropbox:

         Our bot store images of gifts that can be exchanged for kudos, Heroku be itself can't store files so the bot needs a different platform to handle that.
-We have chosen the Dropbox platform
+We have chosen the Dropbox platform.

-5. Prepare ENV variables
+        Alex' comment: I'm not sure this is necessary.
+I created an app in my private Dropbox account (see later), but you could exchange the token anytime.
+I didn't put anything in the folder.

+5. Prepare ENV variables (I've added the file with all the variables in bitwarden, but you can also see them by executing `$ heroku config`.
+Change them with `$ heroku config:set DROPBOX_TOKEN=<new token here>`
     1. Open your favourite IDE and type there ENV variables that you will use later:
         * POE_API_TOKEN
         * POE_PROJECT_ID